No one is safe…

 Research, however, has shown that SWB can also influence PWB.
 Experiments have shown that induced positive mood leads to a higher purpose in life (Hicks & King, 2009; King et al., 2006).

 In sum, components of PWB like meaningful commitments and purpose in life can promote opportunities for satisfaction and happiness.
 At the same time, positive affect can facilitate advanced cognitive functions and behavioral repertoires, thus fostering psychological growth and meaning-making (see Broaden-and-Build Theory).

 The Second Reason Differentiating Between PWB and SWB is Important

 The deepness that PWB adds to the human experience moves beyond “feeling good”.
 The sense of autonomy and authenticity that emerge from valued actions and coping with difficulties is not some fleeting feeling: it is a profound experience of meaning and self-efficacy.

 A life that is characterized by high levels of PWB is likely to be characterized by many positive and pleasurable feelings, as well as difficult and uncomfortable ones.
 By only focusing on SWB, you undermine the very foundations of the second wave perspective.

 4. You Help Clients to Build Their Strengths

 Strengths are characteristics of a person that allow them to perform at their personal best.
 Strengths include positive attributes, abilities, thoughts, behaviors, and resources.

-Whereas weaknesses can prevent the client from realising his aspirations, strengths can help the client to realise them more effectively and directly contribute to increased well-being.
+Whereas weaknesses can prevent the client from realizing his aspirations, strengths can help the client to realize them more effectively and directly contribute to increased well-being.

 In general, there are two types of strengths: